MrNyG25/MrNyG25/README.md

 <div align="center">
-  <h2>:wave: Hi!
-My name is Yesid</h2>
+  <h2>:wave: Full Stack Web Developer with 3 years of experience</h2>
   <p>
-   🚀 I'm a <strong>Full stack web developer</strong> 3 years of experience, I like to learn new tecnologies
+   🚀 My expertise spans across a range of technologies, In addition to my main stack, I also create Python scripts to automate processes, I enjoy learning new technologies and continuously improving my skills to solve problems efficiently
   </p>
 </div>